gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

             }
        }

-For example, suppose the transform receives these input records:
+For example, suppose the transform receives the following input records:

     +=========================================================================================================+
     | offset   | body                                                                                         |